NyaomiDEV/Ampersand/README.md

 ## So, is this for privacy reasons?

 It is not.
 It's just because it's unreasonable that other apps and services out here do require an account somewhere to work, and while some do offer an "offline mode", they still require online signup.
-What if one wants their data to live and die on their phone/tablet/desktop/laptop?
+What if one wants their data to live and die on their device?

 But if you want to think of it on those terms, sure, having an offline app could also mean privacy.